 These don’t get in the way when you’re filtering through traffic.
 Like, most other Triumphs quality.
 And attention to detail on this motorcycle is at high levels.

 Triumph Street Triple R Electronics

 The one thing you could consider a cost-saving measure is that this bike retains.
-The old instrument cluster and didn’t get a TFT and the new age Triumph switchgear.
+The old instrument cluster didn’t get a TFT and the new-age Triumph switchgear did.
 I love watching an analog needle in a constant circular dance.
 And while the digital display is quite basic, it does give me all the information I need.

 Ride Modes – Road, Rain, and Sport